hrudolf/hrudolf/README.md

 ### Hi there 👋
+### Welcome to my GitHub site.
+I've created it on 09.11.2022.
+### My name is Rudolf and tomorrow I'll start on my journey to become a Software developer with Codecool.
+### Thanks for visiting my GitHub site!

 <!--
 **hrudolf/hrudolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.